Skip to content

 }

 This object is the one that used to be exposed under the notorious name __SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED (literally, "or you will be fired").
-In React 19 that name was changed to the less dramatic __CLIENT_INTERNALS_DO_NOT_USE_OR_WARN_USERS_THEY_CANNOT_UPGRADE, but the "don't touch this" intent is the same.
+In React 19, through a series of internal-cleanup PRs, that name became the less dramatic __CLIENT_INTERNALS_DO_NOT_USE_OR_WARN_USERS_THEY_CANNOT_UPGRADE, but the "don't touch this" intent is the same.

 So this one line, if (!dispatcher) return fn.apply(null, arguments), is the identity of the two pitfalls the official docs mention.